My children grew up without me noticing and without my permission.

 Several offers of help on moving day were gratefully accepted, but on reflection, prospective candidates should have been screened.
 As boxes on legs paraded past me from the house to the van, I realised they were empty ones left in the hallway for last minute chattels and cleaning products and I spent time I couldn’t spare unloading them again.

-Jonathan magnanimously insisted his sister should be the one to unlock the door to the place they had chosen together and we all held our breath.
+A little later, Jonathan magnanimously insisted his sister should be the one to unlock the door to the place they had chosen together and we all held our breath.
 Jonathan wanted it to be memorable for her, but after a few moments of wiggling and jiggling the key, checking it was the right one again, she had to ask for help and the ceremony became something of a farce.
 It was all I could do to supress my maternal anxiety as a voice in my head shouted, “You can’t leave her here – she can’t even get in.”

 We left them eventually and after a day of lifting everything from washing machines to mattresses up to the second floor, Drew’s last lifting task was to carry me over the threshold of our home without bumping my head on the doorframe.
 He managed it – just.